 - As rubber doesn’t have the ability to conduct electricity, wear rubber-soled shoes or boots to begin.

 - Ensure that you use high-quality tools, such as screwdrivers, and pliers, as cheaper quality tools may snap or break, result in accidents.

-- Lastly, you need to ensure that your tools have rubber coated handles to help prevent any electricity going through your body.
+- Lastly, you need to ensure that your tools have rubber-coated handles to help prevent any electricity from going through your body.